 Additionally, I had to change my shell to zsh again, even though my install script from Toolbox should have done this for me.
 This post is what helped me understand that.

-Overall the experience is honestly ot too bad, but I pretty much wanted to try this out to see if I could rather than actually use it as a daily driver.
+Overall the experience is honestly to too bad, but I pretty much wanted to try this out to see if I could rather than actually use it as a daily driver.